h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 4. If you have a 3×2 contingency table, what are the degrees of freedom?
 5. Calculate the expected frequencies for a simple table
 6. For a 4×3 contingency table, calculate the degrees of freedom.
 If the observed chi-square statistic is 18.5, find the critical value at $\alpha = 0.01$ and determine if the null hypothesis of independence should be rejected.
 Show your work using chi-square distribution tables.
+7. If the chi-square statistic is very large, what does this suggest?
+8. Calculate the effect size (Cramer's V) for the contingency table
+9. How does sample size affect the chi-square test's sensitivity?
+10. Design a contingency table where the chi-square test would fail

 For a detailed explanation of this question, see [Question 11: Chi-Square Test Details](L8_2_11_explanation.md).